swinslow/ll-explorer-py/docs/notes.md

 For each successive non-whitespace portion of the string, check for the presence of any of the `foundN` words.
 If found, replace them with the equivalent `replaceN` alternative, adjusting the character location mapping as needed.

-FIXME consider how to handle changes to the equivalent words file.
+FIXME consider how to handle changes to the equivalent words file over time.